rfeinberg3/rfeinberg3/README.md

 ## About Me

-I’m an **Software/AI Developer** interested in **NLP and ethical AI development**.
+I’m a **Software/AI Developer** interested in **NLP and ethical AI development**.
 Passionate about human-centered AI, I love driving projects that improve model transparency and break creative boundaries.

 - 🌱 Currently learning: **React and Docker to develop scalable and reliable full-stack projects**
 - 🔭 Working on: **Developing Explainable AI methods and backends for common models like BERT and GoogleVIT to ensure Trustworthy AI integration @ ObjectSecurity**